 I will try, nonetheless.

-Sometimes, when the tectonic plates of a mind shift in the wrong way, cracks appear and a menagerie of hateful beasts emerges to wreak havoc.
-Few will ever know what it’s like to have their brains descend into a state of absolute civil war, and few will ever feel like children lost on a battlefield in their own souls, trying to navigate by the lurid glow of a bonfire of misery scorching the earth beneath them.
+Sometimes cracks appear when the tectonic plates of a mind shift in the wrong way and a menagerie of hateful beasts emerges to wrend the world asunder.
+Few will ever know what it’s like to have their brains descend into a state of ceaseless, shattering terror; few will ever feel like children lost on a battlefield, trying to navigate by the lurid glow of a bonfire of misery burning as far as the eye can see.

 This was, to put it mildly, unpleasant.